 We think this DIY flower ring is perfect for flower lovers of all ages.
 But we could see it being an especially great jewelry gift for teens and tweens—or something they could craft on their own!
 Depending on their age, you may want to help with them certain parts of the crafting process.
 And it will make for a fun indoor activity that the two of you can do together.

 All of the tools and materials you will need for this project are listed below.
 And if you have any questions, just ask!
 Once you have your ring put together, you can wear it the very next day.
 Happy crafting! ~ Lia and team

 - Scissors or Cutting Machine

 - Emery Board or Fine Grit Sand Paper

-- Quickly remove from oven, then use the handle of a paintbrush to gently push down the middle of the flower and shape the petals upward with your fingers (see photo tutorial).
-Repeat Steps 4-5 for the second large petal round.
+- Quickly remove from oven, and then use the handle of a paintbrush to gently push down the middle of the flower.
+Shape the petals upward with your fingers (see photo tutorial).
+Repeat Steps 4–5 for the second large petal round.

-- Bake the smaller stamen piece, then gently shape with a smaller paintbrush.
+- Bake the smaller stamen piece, and then gently shape with a smaller paintbrush.

 - Carefully file the edges of the petals to smooth them if necessary.